NotLuvii/Resume-Analyze/README.md

 ## **Functionality**

-### **1. Job Keywords Tab**
+### **1. Job Description Entry**

 - Enter the job description in the provided text box.
-- Click **Extract Job Keywords** to extract technical and soft skills.
+- Click Analyze to start the analysis.

 ### **2. Resume Analysis Tab**

-- Drag and drop resumes into the designated area.
+- Upload a resume in PDF or DOCX format using the file upload field.
 - The app will analyze resumes for:
   - Relevance scores.
   - Matched technical and soft skills.
-  - Overall performance against the job description.

-### **3. Graphical Reports Tab**
+### **3. Results Display**

-- View visualizations for:
-  - Skills frequency across resumes.
-  - Distribution of relevance scores.

-### **4. Interview Preparation Insights Tab**
+- Analysis Results:
+  - Shows matched and missing skills.
+  - Provides a breakdown of skills into technical and soft categories.
+- Interview Questions:

-- Review interview questions generated from the job description.
+  - Displays suggested interview questions based on the job description.
-- Questions are categorized into technical, soft skills, and general scenarios.

 # **Known Issues**

-1. **Drag-and-Drop Limitations**:
+1. **Resume Formatting**:
-   - Dragging unsupported file types or corrupted files may cause errors.
-   - Ensure resumes are in PDF or text format for accurate analysis.

-2. **Keyword Extraction Challenges**:
-   - Certain job descriptions with complex phrasing or unconventional formatting may lead to incomplete keyword extraction.
+   - Unconventional resume layouts or excessive formatting may impact keyword extraction accuracy.

-3. **Graphical Reports Overlap**:
-   - If too many skills are displayed in the frequency chart, labels may overlap or be hard to read.

-4. **Large Resumes Processing Time**:
+2. **Processing Time**:
-   - Analyzing long resumes may take noticeable time, especially if they contain extensive content.
+   - Analyzing very large resumes can take longer than usual.

-5. **Resolution Dependence**:
-   - The app may not scale well on very small screens or non-standard resolutions.

-6. **Customization Limitations**:
-   - Job relevance weights for keywords are static and do not dynamically adjust based on user preferences.

-7. **Resume Scoring Inconsistencies**:
-   - Scores may vary significantly for resumes with creative formatting or unconventional layouts.

-8. **Scrollbars in Graphical Reports**:
-   - Scrollbars may not function smoothly on some systems when the graphical reports exceed the frame size.
+3. **Static Keyword Matching**:
+   - The application uses static keyword lists and does not handle synonyms or alternative phrases dynamically.

+## **Future Enhancements**
+- Add synonym matching using NLP techniques.
+- Improve UI with modern design frameworks like Tailwind CSS or Material UI.
+- Export results to PDF or CSV.
+- Integrate visualization features for graphical representation of results.